 The earned income tax credit was supposed to be a temporary measure when it was first passed by Congress in 1975.
 The idea was to curb the increasing number of Americans who were depending on welfare to make ends meet.
 The goal was to use the tax system to divert more income to these low-income workers.
 Then further legislation renewed the EITC provision to the tax code and even extended it.

 The EITC works out to a percentage of a taxpayer’s earned income up to a maximum amount, and it’s intended as an incentive to get people to work.
 They’ll receive a portion of their earnings back as a refundable tax credit if they do – literally cash in their pockets.
 And yet, the Internal Revenue Service indicates that many qualifying Americans fail to claim the credit, maybe because its rules are complicated and intimidating.

 The EITC isn’t a flat amount for everyone who qualifies.
 It steadily increases based on the number of qualifying children a taxpayer supports.
 It also depends on your filing status and income.

 This tax credit is aimed at low-income and moderate-income taxpayers, so you won’t qualify if you earn too much.
-Just how much depends on how many children you have and whether you’re married and filing a joint return.
+Just how much is "too much" depends on how many children you have and whether you’re married and filing a joint return.
 The American Recovery and Reinvestment Act of 2009 increased the income limits for married earners from what they were originally, and more families can qualify as a result.